wesavetheworld/buddypress-group-chat/readme.txt

 = 1.4.9 =
 * Major update, This is to fix the errors associated with BP_Group_Extension an group ID errors, It now checks if site is multisite and minor other fixes, Thank you to Jookkoo ( https://wordpress.org/support/profile/jookkoo )  for pointing this out.

-= 1.5.2 =
-* Plugin is now no longer being updated on WordPress due to their mods being on power trips.

 == Social Sites ==